Social Medusa interviews Marly Bird

 Social Medusa interviews Marly Bird today, which makes for a very unique episode, and because of that, the show notes may be a little bit unique also!
 This is Tammy, I want to say first of all Thank You for stopping by to get caught up!

-I wanted Marly to receive the full Royal Treatment she gives to her guests, so I began by sharing the first time I ‘met’ her, was listening to Benjamin Levisay interview her on the Fiber Hooligan Podcast.
+I wanted Marly to receive the full Royal Treatment she gives to her guests.
 Discovering someone who is upbeat and wanting to share all things cool and wonderful about yarn is what attracted me to listen to the Yarn Thing podcast and I have not missed an episode since.

 As Marly always does, I asked ‘my guest’ how did she get into yarn?
 Marly’s grandma crocheted and Marly always wanted to learn.
 In first or second grade, Marly is remembered as a finger knitter.
 Marly always was crafting with her mom, and they sold stuff at craft fairs.
 In college, Marly’s grandma came to visit and Marly asked her to teach her to crochet.
 Marly was able to further her education by internet and she was HOOKED!
 Later she learned to knit from the pastor’s wife (she’s told us before she wanted to learn knitting to make socks).